Prepare your development environment on Windows

 To use Visual Studio 2017 or 2019

-Service Fabric Tools are part of the Azure Development and Management workload in Visual Studio 2017.
+Service Fabric Tools are part of the Azure Development workload in Visual Studio 2017.
 Enable this workload as part of your Visual Studio installation.
 In addition, you need to install the Microsoft Azure Service Fabric SDK, using Web Platform Installer.

 SDK installation only